Stop! Who would cross the Bridge of Death must answer me these questions three, ‘ere the other side he see.

 repeat through the Table of Final Questions:

-if the id entry is the final question:
+if the id entry is the numFinalQuestion:

-if the final question is 1:
+if the numFinalQuestion is 1:

-now quest continues is true;
+now flagQuestContinues is

-now questions answered is 3;
+is 3;

-otherwise if the final question is 7:
+otherwise if the numFinalQuestion

-if "[the player's command]" matches the regular
+if "[the player's command]"

 expression "[answer entry]":